POLICIES AND PROCEDURES

 1. Nominating Committee: A Nominating Committee calls for nominations from the membership and presents a slate of nominees for Board positions to the Board.
 The chair is appointed by the President.

-a.
-The Awards Committee selects the Master Gardener of the Year to be announced at the annual recognition event.
+2. Awards Committee: The Awards Committee selects the Master Gardener of the Year to be announced at the annual recognition event.
 The committee is made up of previous Master Gardener of the Year award recipients who are Active Members.
 It is chaired by the previous Master Gardener of the Year recipient.

-b.
 This committee selects a Perennial Star award as appropriate.
 The Committee will seek nominees for the Perennial Star award from ALL award committee members, not just those who were able to attend the meetings.

 3. Community Education Committee: The Community Education Committee coordinates and publicizes all COMGA community education events in conjunction with OSU Extension.
 This committee is chaired by the Vice-President.
 Approved educational offerings made by OSU COMGA volunteers for any speaker fees will be turned over to COMGA.